scode/docs/docs/source/hardware/netgear_lb1120_google_fi.rst

 NETGEAR LB1120 (LTE modem) with Google Fi
 =========================================

 As of 2020-10-20, I was able to use the NETGEAR LB1120 with Google Fi, with a data-only SIM.
+The SIM was previously used (as data-only) in a phone, so there may have been some historical activation step that would be required with a fresh SIM - not sure.

 For reliable operation I had to use the APN settings `documented by Google <https://support.google.com/fi/answer/6330195?hl=en>`_: